 If the traveler applies through one of these websites, they end up paying way higher prices in order to get a Travel Authorization.
 More than usually, these websites don’t provide the service that you paid for and don’t submit an ESTA application at the official site at all and they end up taking your money.
-Usually these fraudulent websites will send you a certificate after you apply, but when you check it, it doesn’t exist.
-Which means you have lost your money and you haven’t gotten your Travel Authorization.
+Usually, these fraudulent websites will send you a certificate after you apply, but when you check it, it doesn’t exist.
+This means you have lost your money and you haven’t gotten your Travel Authorization.

-The other concern, is that these websites possess all your information once you apply through them.
+The other concern is that these websites possess all your information once you apply through them.
 They have not only your money but also your bank card details and your travel document details.
-They even know the dates you are planning to leave your home, which is very concerning, and another very strong reason to be careful when you apply for a Travel Authorization.
+They even know the dates you are planning to leave your home, which is very concerning and another very strong reason to be careful when you apply for a Travel Authorization.

 What can I do if I applied through a scam site?

-If you realize that you have applied through a rip off website and not the legit one, you should contact the United States visa information service in your home country as soon as you realize that.
+If you realize that you have applied through a rip off-website and not the legit one, you should contact the United States visa information service in your home country as soon as you realize that.